FilippoPisello/cluedo/readme.md

 # AIM OF THE PROJECT
-Creating the perfect Cluedo player, who extracts all the possible information from the ongoing game, delivering the solution as soon as it is logically possible.
+The aim of the project is to create the perfect Cluedo player, who extracts all the possible information from the ongoing game, delivering the solution as soon as it is logically possible.

 The initial idea is to realize an algorithm which can be fed up with the events of the game in the simplest way possible, making its way towards the solution.

+Python-wise, this project is a way for me to explore the object-oriented programming which I rarely use while performing data analysis.

 ## V 0.0
 ### Preliminary reasoning on the game structure
 From the perspective of a single player (A)

-Information's sources
+#### Information's sources
 1. Cards received by (A) at the beginning of the game
     1. Exclude from the components of the murder the cards (A) owns
 1. Other players' reaction to accusations by (A)